OlivierFortier/gw2-executable-runner/QWEN.md

 ### Persistence

-- Executable paths are stored in `exes.txt` in the addon directory
+- Executable paths are stored in `exes.json` in the addon directory (JSON format)
 - Automatic loading and saving of executable lists
 - Settings are saved when modified